jedisct1/libsodium-doc/password_hashing/README.md

 Secret keys used to encrypt or sign confidential data have to be chosen from a very large keyspace.
 However, passwords are usually short, human-generated strings, making dictionary attacks practical.

-The `pwhash` operation derives a secret key of any size from a password and a salt.
+The `pwhash` operation derives a secret key of any size from a password and a salt, using the Argon2i function.

 - The generated key has the size defined by the application, no matter what the password length is.
 - The same password hashed with same parameters will always produce the same key.